Contested Divorce in Thailand

 - One party has a ground to divorce the other spouse and the latter is unwilling to sever the marriage hence it is contested;

 - There are issues on marital property sharing and child custody, and the issues cannot be settled amicably between the parties.

-As a general rule, no. However, couples who did not register their marriage may request the Thai courts to assume jurisdiction over their divorce on the basis of important considerations, like:
+As a general rule, no. However, couples who did not register their marriage in Thailand may request the Thai courts to assume jurisdiction over their divorce on the basis of important considerations, like:

 - One party is a Thai national; or

 - One or both parties have resided or worked in Thailand for a considerable period of time.

 What are the grounds for divorce?